 Thanks to a grant from the North Carolina Local News Fund, the three partners are channeling the natural power of residents in Wilmington, N.C. to report flooding, and flag areas of most concern to monitor.

 How does it work?

-Residents download the ISeeChange app or login to the website and report flooding as it occurs on the app, and verify flood data with pictures of their own.
+Residents of coastal North Carolina can download the ISeeChange app or login to the website and report flooding as it occurs on the app, and verify flood data with pictures of their own.
 These personal stories will be synced with five existing Green Stream sensors monitoring flooding in Sampson, Duplin and Onslow counties.

-By July 2020, ISeeChange and Green Stream will award five additional sensors to inform communities that need it the most, based on frequency and severity of reported flooding.
+ISeeChange and Green Stream will award five additional sensors to inform neighborhoods and communities in New Hanover County that need it the most, based on frequency and severity of reported flooding.

 About the program

 “By monitoring and reporting flooding in their communities, we’re empowering residents to build an on-the-ground truth for authorities about the flooding that occurs in their region,” said Todd Miller, executive director of the North Carolina Coastal Federation.
 “That means adding data to the dialogue and spreading the word about flood hazards affecting the region.”

 “We see this as an opportunity to enhance Coastal Review Online’s coverage of the increased flooding and other related problems happening along the North Carolina coast and better engage our readers,” said Mark Hibbs, editor, Coastal Review Online.

 Green Stream data is already being used to inform flood monitoring efforts of the North Carolina Emergency Management department and the data is already available to residents via the state’s on-line service Fiman.